fmidev/rpm-build-all-8/README.md

-# smartmet-rpm-build-all
+# smartmet-rpm-build-all-8

-Build and test all RPM packages in correct dependency order and form yum repository
+Build and test all RPM packages in correct dependency order and form yum repository.
+This is a temporary repo to get things working for CentOS 8, and will be deleted once the configuration can be merged with the CentOS 7 version.

 ## Purpose of this module